 4. Set up a 30/60/90 Day Plan

-5. Lay Out Company Best Practices
+5. Outline Company Best Practices

 Any company standards or best practices should be shared during the employee’s first few weeks.
 That way, you’re getting your employee started on the right foot through tried and true methods others have learned with your agency.
+Topics may include how to handle confidential patient information, proper documentation and reporting procedures, and empathy-driven communication protocols.

 6. Ask For Feedback